renattomartins/transactions-app-backend/README.md

    $ nvm use
    ```

-3. Considering MAC OS, you may use homebrew to install a local MariaDB Server (Mysql) and then opt to start server as a service or manually.
+3. Considering MAC OS, you may use homebrew to install a local MySQL Server and then opt to start server as a service or manually.
 Installation and some security configurations:

    ```
-   $ brew install mariadb
+   $ brew install mysql
    $ mysql_secure_installation
    ```